MicrosoftDocs/cpp-docs.tr-tr/docs/data/oledb/irowsetimpl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Satır işleyicilerini çağırarak kaldırılır `ReleaseRows`.
-Bkz: [Irowsetımpl genel bakış](../../data/oledb/irowsetimpl-class.md) tanımını *MapClass*.
+Satır tutamaçları `ReleaseRows`çağırarak kaldırılır. *MapClass*tanımı Için [IRowsetImpl 'ya genel bakış ' a](../../data/oledb/irowsetimpl-class.md) bakın.

 ## <a name="see-also"></a>Ayrıca bkz.